 Before cannabis detox can begin, it is important to understand the effects and risks associated with the drug.

 Cannabis is the most widely used illegal drug in the UK.
 It is a depressant and slows the body down.
-It grows naturally as a plant and is usually smoked, either when mixed with tobacco or in a bong.
+It grows naturally as a plant and is usually smoked, either when mixed with tobacco or in a bong or pipe.
 However, it can also be mixed into food, such as cakes or biscuits.

 The main ingredient of cannabis is THC, which has the effect of making the user feel happy and relaxed.
 It can also create hallucinations.
 Other effects include being overly aware of your senses, focusing on individual objects and even getting the sense of time slowing down.